fpinzn/aassert/README.md

 from there you can simply:
 `aa.dog(myDog)` or `AA.dog(myDog)``.

-Of course you can reuse type definitions in toher types:
+Of course you can reuse type definitions in other types:

 	aa.define( "petOwner", {
 		pet: "dog",